TomasMikula/hasheq/src/main/tut/Equivalence-Equality.md

 }
 ```

 For the compiler, the "tag" is an opaque type.
 It only has specific meaning for humans.
-The only meaning it has for the compiler is that different tags represent different equivalence relations.
+The only meaning it has for the compiler is that different tags represent (intensionally) different equivalence relations.

-An _equivalence-aware_ data structure then carries the tag of the equivalence it uses in its _type_.
+An _equivalence-aware_ data structure then carries in its _type_ the tag of the equivalence it uses.

 ```tut:silent
 import hasheq._